ahmetmithat/buggyamb/Docs/linux_installation_instructions.md

     }
 }
 ```
- >Of course the <b>buggyamb</b> hostname resolves to the IP address of the Linux machine on your client machine.
+ >Of course the <b>buggyamb</b> hostname should resolve to the IP address of the Linux machine on your client machine.
 You can simply add the <b>buggyamb</b> in the client's hosts file, or, if you have a DNS server you can update it there.

  Just open the ```/etc/nginx/sites-available/default``` file and add the server block above.
 After saving the changes, make sure that the Nginx configuration is correct by running ```sudo nginx -t``` command.
 You should see "configuration test is successfull" message:

 ![Linux BuggyAmb Nginx test](Images/linux_nginx_test.png)

 >If you are seeing an error then you probably made a mistake when adding the server block in previous step.
 Roll back from the configuration backup of Nginx and try again (what? you didn't take a backup before configuration change?
 You didn't take it because I didn't tell you take it?
-You are so brave, always take a backup before making an important change - luckily this is not a critical change and I bet you can fix it :smiley:).
+You are so brave, always take a backup before making an important change - luckily this should not be too difficult to fix :smiley:).

 Once the Nginx is configured correctly, let the Nginx to read the configuration changes by running ```sudo nginx -s reload``` command.